day8/re-frame/docs/data-oriented-design.md

 Events are the (assembly) language of your application.
 Hiccup is the DOM of your application, etc.  And it is all data.
 Look carefully into re-frame, and you'll see the primacy of data everywhere.
-Data is the ultimate in late binding.

 !!!
 Note "String Is Code"

     There is also string-oriented programming which is what you often employ with regexes or SQL.

-    We have all used a string which contins the right format with a regex engine.
-And we've all given a database an SQL string which it knows how to interpret.
+    We have all used a string containing just the right format with a regex engine.
+And we've all given a string containing SQL to database engine, which it knows how to interpret it.

     When the strings concerned are literals, this can be straightforward.
 But it quickly gets ugly if we have to start computing the strings - if we have to use string interpolation to build up the string to be executed.
-And, of course, this happens a lot with SQL.
-And it is awful.
-And consequently, there are a thousand workarounds.
+And, of course, this happens a lot with SQL, and it is awful.
+Consequently, there are a thousand workarounds.

     Data is a better medium for computing code, than strings.
 Datalog (data) is better than SQL (strings).